softaria/math-processor/README.md

 ```
 {
  "ok": {"True" or "False"}
  "result": {Only exists if ok=True.
-Contains the exection result}.
+Contains the execution result}.
  "error: {Only exists if ok=False.
-Conains human readable error description.
+Contains human readable error description.
  "errorCode": {Only exists if ok=False.
 Contains error code (see below).
 }
 ```
 Error codes:

-* BAD_ARGUMENT - the provoded object can't be parsed as SymPy expression.
+* BAD_ARGUMENT - the provided object or some of the provided arguments can't be parsed as SymPy expression.
 * METHOD_FAILURE - the call of the method failed.

 In contrast to errors described in the response json that are useful in runtime, errors with HTTP code 400 means the calling code must be fixed.
-In particular they occur when you do not pass json body at all or when the json lacks one of ith required fields.
+In particular they occur when you do not pass json body at all or when the json lacks one of its required fields.

 Example: